 Fumitory has for a long time been used to treat skin ailments such as rash, chronic eczema, psoriasis, scabies and acne.

-Traditionally, the herb has been used in combination with the leaves of walnut (Juglans regia) as an external treatment for wounds, cuts, and scrapes.
+Traditionally, the herb has been used in combination with Walnut leaves as an external treatment for wounds, cuts, and scrapes.

-The herb is sometimes recommended as a remedy for hemorrhoids by adding the dried herb in the bath water or as an eyewash for conjunctivitis.
+The herb is sometimes recommended as a remedy for hemorrhoids by adding the dried herb in the bath water, as a sitz bath or as an eyewash for conjunctivitis.